Decide if you have a trade mark

 - have I conducted thorough searches of all the databases to make sure I am not copying another individual’s trade mark?

-- am I comfortable with the fact that details of my application will be published if accepted?
+- am I comfortable with the fact that details of my application, such as addresses, will be published if accepted?
+Please note that a PO Box can be provided if you are not comfortable with your residential address being published.

 - is my trade mark distinctive enough to distinguish my goods and/or services?